Alexejhero/Menu-Item-Overrides/README.md

 ### Additional features

 - You can use the `Debug Mode` toggle to append the priorities of each item to the end of their path, so you can better see how to modify them.
 (This is not present in any of the above screenshots because we took them before we added this feature, but it's in the top right)
-- By going to `Tools/Menu Item Overrides/See Report...` you can see a list of all of the menu items and their priorities _before_ they were modified by this package.